 Myanmar is on the blacklist due to not renewing or updating its action plan and not addressing the supervision of money value transfers.
 Myanmar will be out of the blacklist when its full action plan is completed.

-The DNFBPs and VASPs operating in the UAE need to consider the FATF blacklist when making a customer onboarding or offboarding decision, and their internal policies, procedures, and controls must be formulated on the basis of a risk-based approach.
+AML software play a critical role in enabling DNFBPs and VASPs operating in the UAE to consider the FATF blacklist effectively when making customer onboarding or offboarding decisions, while ensuring their internal policies, procedures, and controls must be formulated on the basis of a risk-based approach.

 Whether or not to conduct business with blacklisted countries depends on the risk appetite of the DNFBPs and VASPs, as blacklisting is suggestive in nature, signalling that such a country should be avoided while conducting business due to their nature of being associated with criminal activities such as money laundering, terrorism financing, and proliferation of weapons of mass destruction and conducting business with them would mean exposing one’s own business with high risk emanating from conducting business with such blacklist countries.